-This suggests a possible way forward for the field of Fair Machine Learning: remove, or at least reduce, the source of this arbitrariness.
+\paragraph{Perspective 3: Towards better fair models.} Another possible way forward for the field of Fair ML would be working towards removing the source of arbitrariness.
 This could be potentially achieved by aiming for more specification for the task of bias mitigation.
-Beyond questioning the relevance of current group fairness metrics, a possibility would be to design fairness algorithms that would select which populations should get their predictions altered positively or negatively in less arbitrary manners.
-For instance, by relying on user- or society-defined secondary criteria, priorization of such individuals could be imposed.
-In the meantime, we claim that having transparent debiasing processes (i.e. not only transparent fair models, but understanding the impact of the bias mitigation) is necessary.
-Although recent efforts have been made to better understand fairness algorithms, the process of enforcing fairness largely remains opaque, as showcased by this study.
+Beyond questioning the relevance of current group fairness criteria, a possibility would thus be to design fairness algorithms that would select which populations should get their predictions altered positively or negatively in less arbitrary manners.
+In that regard, we believe each dimension presented in this paper raises questions that deserve further research, e.g. working on the calibration of DP and EO models (Dimension 3), or on designing more change-efficient models (Dimension 1).
+Another example, raised by Dimension 4, would be to rely on user- or society-defined secondary criteria to define some prioritization of individuals that may be affected by the debiasing process.
+In the meantime, having more transparent debiasing processes (i.e. not only transparent fair models, but understanding the impact of bias mitigation) is of utmost importance.